 The Backup section of iExplorer is displaying the data that is within an iTunes backup on your Mac or Windows PC.
-If there is already an iTunes backup for your iPhone or iPad on that computer that is more than 24 hours old, iExplorer will ask whether you'd like to Use Latest Backup or Back Up Now to create a new one.
+If there is already an iTunes backup for your iPhone or iPad on that computer that is more than 24 hours old, iExplorer will ask whether you'd like to Use Latest Backup Back Up Now.
 The window will also display how many days it's been since you last backed up that iPhone or iPad.
-As the choices suggest, if you Use Latest Backup, iExplorer will load the previous backup which will be a snapshot of your device from over 24 hours ago and choosing Back Up Now will create a new iTunes backup which will usually overwrite the old one due to how iTunes is designed.
+As the choices suggest, if you choose to Use Latest Backup (Mac) or Dismiss (PC), iExplorer will load the previous backup which will be a snapshot of your device from over 24 hours ago, and if you choose to Update Backup (PC) or to Back Up Now (Mac), iExplorer will create a new iTunes backup which, in most cases, will overwrite the old one due to how iTunes is designed.

-If you'd like to create a new backup when the last one is less than 24 hours old, you would need to do so manually by right-clicking on Backup in the left panel and choose to Back Up Now.
+If you'd like to create a new backup when the last one is less than 24 hours old, you would need to do so manually by right-clicking on Backup in the left panel and choose to Back Up Now (Mac) or Refresh (PC).

 How to keep a safe backup with iExplorer

 - Why is my registation code invalid?
 It won't unlock the full version of iExplorer 4

 - My device isn't appearing in iExplorer even though it's plugged in

 - Tranfer music & playlists from an iPhone, iPod or iPad